The Path Isn’t Linear: Redefining Success When You Step Away from the 9–5

 The Quiet Unlearning

 But something in me was ready for a new chapter.
-I just didn’t realise how much I’d need to unlearn.
+What I didn’t expect was how much I need to unlearn.

-Like many women I know, I felt I needed a “bridge job” - some kind of freelance work to make it look like I hadn’t really left.
+Like many women I know, I felt I needed a “bridge job” - freelance work to make it look like I hadn’t really left.
 Something to prove I was still productive.
 Still responsible.

 Because deep down, I believed this: